Bridging Loans Pros & Cons – Full guide on the advantages and disadvantages of bridging loans

 Who’s Applying For The Loan?

-Also, note that your credit score may not have that much of a bearing when it comes to applying for bridging finance; indeed, this is one key selling point for most people whose credit scores may disqualify them for mortgages.
+Also, note that your credit score may not have that much of a bearing when it comes to applying for bridging finance; indeed, this is a key selling point for most people whose credit scores may disqualify them for mortgages.

 What Will You Use The Loan For?